-The best known fruiting pomegranate variety produces large deep purple-red fruit with deep crimson juicy flesh.
+The best known fruiting pomegranate variety from California produces large deep purple-red fruit with deep crimson juicy flesh.
+Pomegranates are ideal for a sheltered and sunny spot in the garden or on the terrace.

 Vigour: strong, forms a naturally branched, deciduous shrub that can live to old age, even several centuries.
 Can be grown in a large pot as a container plant throughout its life.